SkillupandNIK/projet-node/README.md

 - you can then have access to the 'connected' page once loged in.

--there is a main hub for the application that stands just for the presentation
+- there is a main hub for the application that stands just for the presentation